farvardin/garvuino/doc/garvuino_manual.md

 The board has 2 chips, the Arduino Nano chip (which in itself is a complete board for development), for computing, and an optionnal Atmega8 chip, for AY sound output.

-There is a 24 Mhz crystal, for driving the Atmega8, some capacitors and resistors, for filtering the output, an optionnal SD card reader, for reading AY music files, and an optionnal DIN5 midi input, for using the board as a synth.
+There is a 24 Mhz crystal, for driving the Atmega8, some capacitors and resistors, for filtering the output, an optionnal SD card reader, for reading AY music files, and an optionnal DIN5 midi input, for using the board as a midi synth.

+The LED is connected to D8 on Arduino.
+The audio output to D9.
+On Garvuino v2.10 and expansion board, the potentiometers are connected to A0 to A1 and to A0 to A4 respectively.

-There are a few jumper on the board.
+There are a few jumpers on the board.
 They are for switching between some modes.

-When used in AY mode, the mono jumper should be off, when used in beeper, sid or mozzi mode the mono jumper should be on, the J4 (ay chip ground) should be off.
+When used in AY mode, the mono jumper should be off, when used in beeper, sid or mozzi mode the mono jumper should be on, the J4 (ay chip ground, v1.09 board only) should be off.
 Also the AY>L and AY>R can be off to reduce noise (but it will work anyway).
-And TX could be off as well when flashing the arduino chip (you can leave it on, but it the transfer fails, try to remove it)
+And TX could be off as well when flashing the arduino chip (you can leave it on, but if the transfer fails, try to remove it)

-More detailled informations:
+More detailled informations about the jumpers:

  * mono: used in mozzi, 1-bit and sid mode.
 You can remove the jumper in AY mode because it's in stereo (but you might also prefer using the mono mode)

  * TX: used for transmitting data to the Atmega8 chip in AY mode.
 You can remove the jumper when not in AY mode.
 You can also keep it, it doesn't matter, unless you have some problem for flashing the arduino board.
-On some boards, the jumper is below the board for easier access.
+On some boards, the jumper is below the board for easier access to the push button.

  * AY>L and AY>R: used in AY mode.
 You can cut a voice if you remove the jumper.
 If you remove the jumper when not in AY mode, you'll be sure there won't be extra noise from the Atmega8 chip.